Book censorship in China

-Book censorship in the People's Republic of China (PRC) is mandated by the PRC's ruling party, the Chinese Communist Party (CCP), and is currently widespread in China.
+Book censorship in the People's Republic of China (PRC) is mandated by the PRC's sole ruling party, the Chinese Communist Party (CCP), and is currently widespread in China.
 Enforcement is strict and sometimes inconsistent.
 Punishment for violations can be arbitrary, often leading to long sentences for crimes against censorship laws.

 The CCP and the government have historically been sensitive to any opinions on the politics and history of China and its leaders that differ from currently sanctioned opinions.

 In the 2010s, book censorship intensified and spread from mainland China to Hong Kong.
 The CCP's handling of the censorship of media and literature has been scrutinized by countries and groups around the world.
 The CCP's actions have also resulted in actions of defiance in mainland China, Hong Kong, and Taiwan.

 History

 Book censorship is a method of censorship which has been employed in China since the start of the Qin dynasty (221 to 206 BC).
 Both domestic and foreign books which do not meet the central government's requirement will be censored and forbidden to be published.